IBM/supply-chain-insights/README.md

     },
 ```

-Note that this is all dummy data, but WSCI comes with some dummy
+Note that this is all dummy data, but SCI comes with some dummy
 data out of the box to show you what it can do.
 Let's now
-go ahead and put some of our own data into WSCI.
+go ahead and put some of our own data into SCI.

-Go ahead and check out the [sampleProduct.json file](https://github.ibm.com/ibm-developer-emerging-tech/watson-supply-chain-insights/blob/master/sampleProduct.json)
+Go ahead and check out the [sampleProduct.json file](https://github.ibm.com/ibm-developer-emerging-tech/-supply-chain-insights/blob/master/sampleProduct.json)

 It should look something like this: